bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 # Informational Awareness

-When described in terms of mass and electromagetism, of particles and forces, we can describe and predict the behaviour of stuff, but this cannot explain the cause of its behaviour.
+When described in terms of mass and electromagnetism, of particles and forces, we can describe and predict the behaviour of stuff, but this cannot explain the cause of its behaviour.
 By definition, a subjective experience cannot be measured objectively, so how another system feels will be forever beyond empiricism's reach.
 This tautology cannot be escaped even if we invent technology to connect other systems to our brains, as a shared experience is no longer an entirely subjective one.
-With this in mind, we should consider that subjectivity itself is unlikely to be absolute, like all other things it's relative and unevenly distributed - a matter of perspective.
+Keeping this possibility in mind, we should consider that subjectivity itself is unlikely to be absolute, like all other things it's relative and unevenly distributed - a matter of perspective.

 Choices give some insight into the degree of preference or ignorance of a chooser, though how much of each are involved is anyone's guess.
 We could say